AllstaRawR/FILFY/README.md

   <summary>Switching to ENB or Community Shaders</summary>

 1. ENB has been removed to provide proper support for PBR textures.

-2.
-~~1.
-If you desire to switch manually, the following plugins in the `Optional & Auto-Toggles` section would need to be enabled for ENB.
+2. ~~If you desire to switch manually, the following plugins in the `Optional & Auto-Toggles` section would need to be enabled for ENB.
 You can choose to enable either Option 1 or Option 2.~~

-~~2.
-In order to use Community Shaders you would simply ensure that all plugins above labeled ENB inside the `Optional & Auto-Toggles` section are disabled.~~
+3. ~~In order to use Community Shaders you would simply ensure that all plugins above labeled ENB inside the `Optional & Auto-Toggles` section are disabled.~~

 </details>